Jack-H-Buckner/UniversalDiffEq.jl/docs/src/MultipleTimeSeries.md

 ## Multiple time series custom models

-Custom models can be trained on multiple time series using the `MultiCustomDerivatives` and `MultiCustomDiffernce` functions.
-The user-defined function that builds these models requires an additional argument, `i` added as the third argument for continuous-time and a second argument for discrete-time (e.g., `derivs!(du,u,i,X,p,t)`, `step(u,i,p,t)`).
+Custom models can be trained on multiple time series using the `MultiCustomDerivatives` function.
+The user-defined function that builds these models requires an additional argument, `i` added as the third argument  (e.g., `derivs!(du,u,i,X,p,t)`, `derivs!(du,u,i,p,t)`).
 The UniversalDiffEq.jl library will use this argument to pass a unique index for each time series.
 These indices can then be used to estimate different parameter values for each time series as illustrated in the following examples.

 ```@docs; canonical=false
 UniversalDiffEq.MultiCustomDerivatives(data;kwargs...)
 UniversalDiffEq.MultiCustomDerivatives(data,X;kwargs...)
-UniversalDiffEq.MultiCustomDifference(data;kwargs...)
-UniversalDiffEq.MultiCustomDifference(data,X;kwargs...)
 ```
 ### Example 1: estimating unique growth rates for population time series